Sushi Labeling Done Right: Speed, Accuracy, and Compliance

 The real goal is fewer interruptions

-That is especially important in sushi operations because the work is highly sequential.
+That matters in sushi operations because the work is highly sequential.
 Production, packaging, labeling, merchandising, and rotation all depend on each other.
 When one step becomes unreliable, the impact moves downstream.

 A better labeling workflow does not just improve the label.
 It protects the rhythm of the operation.